htvekov/solivia_esphome/README.md

 it-koncept has tweaked this config and revised the registers to get a working solution for his 3 x Delta Solivia 3.0 EU G3 & Delta Solivia 3.3 EU G3 inverters: https://github.com/it-koncept/Solvia-Inverter-G3

-Tested on both ESP8266 with software uart and ESP32 with hardware uart.
+Tested on both ESP8266 with software & hardware uart and ESP32 with hardware uart only.
 I experience minor ESPHome <--> Home Assistant connection issues using the ESP8266 software uart.
 So I've revised my production config to use the hw uart pins instead.
 This is rock solid.
+But remember to turn off debug communication on the uart pins.

 ### My config:
 ```